-Gaming is a booming sector which is expected to fetch $138 billion by 2021.
+Gaming is a booming sector that is expected to fetch $268.8 billion by 2025.
 While the number of people who buy console games is rising, there is also a simultaneous increase in the number of people who love watching online gamers at work.
-And, they are ready to pay to cheer on their favorite players.
+And they are ready to pay to cheer on their favorite players.

 On top of that, companies sponsor popular players to endorse their products and games.
 All in all, live game-streaming has become a lucrative avenue for players.
 Plus, gamers get to share their gameplay with followers and build communities of like-minded gamers.
 For all of these reasons, live game-streaming platforms are becoming very popular among viewers and players alike.